Israel-The Kindness of Strangers

 Like

-1. The Autonomous Traveler
+1. The Autonomous Traveler's avatar The Autonomous Traveler

 Thanks so much, Terry.
 Found this quote from Eleanor Roosevelt recently among some papers.
 “You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.
 You are able to say to yourself ‘I lived through this horror.
 I can take the next thing that comes along'”.
 That’s another thing I gained from Israel.
 Best wishes, my friend.
 Joyce